FAQ

 Does Zenx work with Walmart?

-Zenx supports Walmart mode for store-connected meal planning and cart-ready shopping flows where supported.
+Zenx supports Walmart mode for store-connected meal planning and reviewable shopping flows where supported.

 Does Zenx work with Kroger?